lieszkol/november-gallery/README.md

 <small>*please read the Known Issues section regarding usage in partials!</small>

-Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery).
+Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery) as well as [Swiper](https://idangero.us/swiper/).

 # Features:

-- Four components included:
+- ~~Four~~ Five components included:
-	 - **Embedded Gallery** if you wish to show a gallery of images in your page
+	 - **Embedded Gallery** if you wish to show a gallery of images or thumbnails in your page
+	 - **Swiper Gallery** for responsive, multi-platform galleries
 	 - **Popup Lightbox** for galleries that can be opened from a link or button on your page, with several available styles (wide, compact)
 	 - **Video Gallery** for...videos, again, with several "styles" available (thumbs / titles + subtitles / titles only)
 	 - **Image List Only** if you want to handle the display of the images yourself and only need a list of image objects that you uploaded to a specific folder using the OctoberCMS Media Manager